Skip to main content

 1. Settlement

-Previously, the most prevalent issues in the settlement were "double counting of expenses" and "false inclusion of expenses."
-The term "double counting of expenses" refers to the practice of booking expenses that have already been incurred on two separate occasions, or inflating them to double the amount simultaneously, which ultimately conclusions in a reduction in revenue compared to sales.
-Conversely, the term "false expense inclusion" denotes the booking of expenses that have not been spent, leading to a corresponding reduction in revenue to be distributed.
+Previously, the most prevalent issues in the settlement were “double counting of expenses” and “false inclusion of expenses.”
+The term “double counting of expenses” refers to the practice of booking expenses that have already been incurred on two separate occasions or inflating them to twice the amount, ultimately resulting in a reduction in profit compared to sales.
+Conversely, the term “false expense inclusion” denotes the booking of expenses that have not been incurred, leading to a corresponding reduction in revenue available for distribution.
 Furthermore, the omission of sales constitutes a form of illicit accounting.
-In some instances, revenue is generated in the artist's absence.
-To illustrate, one might cite record sales or copyright license revenue.
+In some instances, revenue is generated in the artist’s absence.
+For illustration, one might cite record sales or copyright license revenue.
 When dealing with a collecting organization, it is more difficult to engage in collusive practices due to the presence of public oversight.
 However, when dealing with a private company, there are fewer restrictions, and it is not uncommon for management companies to retain royalties without informing the artists involved.
-These schemes have a common foundation: the revenue-sharing structure between the artist and the management company is based on an exclusive artist management agreement to split the profits after deducting expenses from sales.
-Furthermore, the management company receives the revenue from the artist's activities from a third party and shares the profits with them.
+These schemes have a common foundation: the revenue-sharing structure between the artist and the management company is based on an exclusive artist management agreement that splits the profits after deducting expenses from sales.
+Additionally, the management company receives revenue from the artist’s activities through a third party and shares the profits with them.

 The company can engage in fraudulent activity and misappropriate funds from the artist to achieve equilibrium.
-If a company has two K-pop idol groups and one manager is responsible for managing both groups, it would be reasonable to calculate and expense the manager's salary at half the rate for each group.
-However, the company could double the deductible expense by claiming the manager's salary as the same expense for both idol groups.
-Moreover, a company may include expenses and costs in the settlement that are not directly related to the artist's activities.
-These may plus interest expenses on the company's bank loans, for example, incurred for business purposes other than the management of the idol group.
+If a company has two K-pop idol groups and one manager is responsible for managing both groups, it would be reasonable to calculate and expense the manager’s salary at half the rate for each group.
+However, the company could double the deductible expense by claiming the manager’s salary as the same expense for both idol groups.
+Moreover, a company may include expenses and costs in the settlement that are not directly related to the artist’s activities.
+These may include interest expenses on the company’s bank loans, incurred for business purposes other than the management of the idol group, for example.
 The standard artist contract does not include indirect expenses in the settlement.
-However, the company may contain indirect expenses in the settlement through a supplemental agreement of the main contract, should it so desire.
+However, the company may include indirect expenses in the settlement through a supplemental agreement to the main contract, should it so desire.

 2. Sliding Scales of Distribution

-In a capitalist system, money is the primary objective; however, devaluating human effort and labor has numerous consequences.
-Despite generating revenues by an artist, the management company acknowledges the inherent risk of investing in the artist's debut.
-It then rationalizes the non-distribution of revenues to the artist until the break-even point has been reached and all expenses have been recouped.
-Nevertheless, there have been numerous insists for an increase in the artist's share of revenue, beyond the break-even point, by a modest percentage annually.
-This is intended to acknowledge the value of the artist's efforts and labor.
+In a capitalist system, money is the primary objective; however, devaluing human effort and labor has numerous consequences.
+Despite generating revenue as an artist, the management company acknowledges the inherent risk of investing in the artist’s debut.
+It then rationalizes the non-distribution of revenue to the artist until the break-even point is reached and all expenses have been recouped.
+Nevertheless, numerous requests have been made for an increase in the artist’s share of revenue, beyond the break-even point, by a modest percentage annually.
+This aims to acknowledge the value of the artist’s efforts and labor.
 Such a system of incremental compensation is referred to as a sliding scale.
-In certain instances, the sliding scale undergoes an increase over the designated period, whereas in other cases, it experiences a decrease.
-This is the consequence of allowing for depreciation over time.
+In certain instances, the sliding scale increases over the designated period, while in other cases, it decreases.
+This results from allowing for depreciation over time.
 The passage of time is a significant element in the valuation process.
 It is not uncommon for artists to experience fluctuations in value over time.
 Some may appreciate, while others may depreciate.

 Although a sliding scale may be a reasonable approach for the artist, management companies are adept at devising strategies to offset any perceived losses.
 To illustrate, they may commence with a lower sliding rate or inflate the cost of breaking even.
 As an artist’s contract nears its expiration date, management companies may shift their focus and resources toward new talent, investing in the debut of the next generation of K-pop idols.
 The K-pop market is a capitalist industry.